-As of today, August 4th 2020, Minecraft Java Edition has had survival multiplayer for a decade.
+As of today, the 4th of August 2020, survival multiplayer in Minecraft Java Edition has been around for a whole decade.
 I, as well as many other community members, have been tirelessly creating a comprehensive history of the Survival Multiplayer community.
+This article comprises the major events of the ecosystem that got us to where we are today.

 Before I begin, this is a living document built to archive and share the first decade of Minecraft multiplayer with the next generation of players.
 If there is anything we have missed that you feel substantially impacted the survival multiplayer ecosystem, please contact me.
 Also, while we’ve tried our hardest to make sure these dates are accurate and cited.
-As with anything historical, it is always possible not to be entirely accurate.
-If you find something that you can verify is incorrect, please contact me.
+As with anything historical, it is not always possible to be entirely accurate due to conflicting or lost sources.
+If you find something that you can verify is incorrect, please let me know and I’ll make sure to get it fixed.

 2009 - Prehistory